-Album origin stories don’t get much more modest or banal than Streets of Iron.
+Album origin stories don’t get more modest or banal than Streets of Iron.
 Basically, it goes like this: In 1998 three friends (Eric Oblivian, Jay Reatard and King Louie Bankston) met up in Bankston’s hometown of New Orleans, spent one day learning these 14 songs, and another day recording them onto cassette.
 They called themselves Bad Times to reflect the bleakness of their lives at that moment (for example: Reatard, after recording the album, returned home to Memphis and found that his mother kicked him out of the house while he was gone).
-Bad Times played one show, in Normal, IL – a place which I know nothing about except that, according to Google, it exists – and that was it.
+Bad Times played one show, in Normal, IL – a place I know nothing about except that, according to Google, it exists – and that was it.
 Of course people are still curious about Reatard’s music since his untimely death in 2010, so it makes sense for the album to get a 20th anniversary reissue, with a pair of previously unreleased songs making their debut here.